amarfut/blog/_posts/2018-01-31-implementing-template-method-design pattern-in-csharp.markdown

 }
 </div>
 <p>
 Nothing interesting here.
-We've defined ValidationResult class that will represent the result of validation.
+We've defined ValidationResult class that will represent the result of the validation.
 It can be successful or unsuccessful with some error message.
 </p>